NExT logo (by J Womersley & A Belyaev)

 Bubble Chamber 1 Bubble Chamber 2

-The NExT Institute was created by the High Energy Physics (SHEP) group at the School of Physics & Astronomy of University of Southampton and the Particle Physics Division (PPD) at the Rutherford Appleton Laboratory (RAL), now part of the Science and Technology Facilities Council (STFC).
+The NExT Institute was created in 2006 by the High Energy Physics (SHEP) group at the School of Physics & Astronomy of University of Southampton and the Particle Physics Division (PPD) at the Rutherford Appleton Laboratory (RAL), now part of the Science and Technology Facilities Council (STFC).
 (Here you can find the old webpages.)

 The original proposal for the NExT Institute is contained in this document.
 The signatories were Dr S Moretti and Prof CT Sachrajda from SHEP plus Dr CH Shepherd-Themistocleous and Prof WJ Womersley from RAL-PPD.